dmstfctn/2020/content/focus groups/2.2018—/Never Stop Stopping/info.md

 ---
 title: Never Stop Stopping
-description: discussing trader/market relationships (s/D)
+description: Discussing trader/market relationships (s/D)
 ---

 _NEVER STOP STOPPING_ is a focus group on the figure of the trader and its relationship to financial stock markets.
 The focus group aims to demystify the myth of the market-driving trader, analysing how it is constructed.